straight-coding/straight-httpd-lwip-mbedtls-simulator/README.md

 * `/auth/session_check.cgi` checks if the current session has timed out.
 * `/auth/logout.cgi` signs out the user and frees the session context.

-#	Example for Status and Information
+#	Example for status and information

 * `/app/index.shtml` is the home page after authentication.
 * `cgi_web.c` responds to all requests with prefix `/app/*` after authentication.

-#	Example for Uploading
+#	Example for uploading

 * `/app/upload.shtml` and `/app/plugin/fileTransfer/fileTransfer.js` provide a demo for uploading files.
 The destination folder is defined by `UPLOAD_TO_FOLDER`.
 * `cgi_upload.c` responds to the request URL `/api/upload.cgi`.

-#	Example for File Explorer
+#	Example for file explorer

 * `/app/files.shtml` and `/app/plugin/fileList/fileList.js` provide a demo for file browsing.
 The directory is defined by `FOLDER_TO_LIST`.
 * `cgi_files.c` responds to the request with URL `/api/files.cgi`

-#	Example for Form
+#	Example for form

 * `/app/form.shtml` is a demo for modifying parameters.
 All parameters are processed by `cgi_ssi.c`.
 * `cgi_form.c` provides general processing for all forms.
 All parameters and types are defined in `cgi_ssi.c`.